nowakowsk/dukcpp/README.md

 ## Reserved names

-dukcpp reserves `duk::` namespace, and macro names starting with `DUKCPP_`. `duk::detail::` namespace contains implementation details, and should not be used.
+dukcpp reserves `duk` namespace, and macro names starting with `DUKCPP_`.

+`duk::detail` namespace and macros starting with `DUKCPP_DETAIL_` are reserved for implementation details, and should not be used in user code.

 # Quick start